czbiohub/blog/README.md

 ```

 Note that your post filename needs to have the correct date format, or Jekyll will not publish it.
 After converting, move the resulting `.md` file to `_posts` and the folder of images to `images`.
 Make sure that things look right by running `jekyll serve --future`.
 If the future flag is not set, posts with upcoming dates will not be displayed on the site.

+### Local testing

+You can serve a local version of the blog by running `jeckyll serve` in the root directory of this repo, after installing the relevant [dependencies](https://github.com/barryclark/jekyll-now#local-development).
+An easy workflow is to make a new branch for each post, write and preview it locally, and push it for review.
+Merge it into master when you're ready for primetime.